jbittel/django-mama-cas/docs/settings.rst

    :default: ``2``

-   If single sign-out is enabled and `gevent`_ is installed, this setting controls the concurrency of requests sent for a logout event.
-When set to a positive integer, if the number of requests reaches this limit, additional requests block until there is room.
+   If single sign-out is enabled and `gevent`_ is installed, this setting limits the concurrency of requests sent for a logout event.
+If the number of requests reaches this limit, additional requests block until there is room.
+Setting this value to zero disables this limiting.

 .. attribute:: MAMA_CAS_ATTRIBUTE_CALLBACKS